cdktf/cdktf-provider-snowflake/docs/provider.java.md

 token_accessor block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs#token_accessor SnowflakeProvider#token_accessor}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs#token_accessor SnowflakeProvider#token_accessor}

+---

+##### `useLegacyTomlFile`<sup>Optional</sup> <a name="useLegacyTomlFile" id="@cdktf/provider-snowflake.provider.SnowflakeProvider.Initializer.parameter.useLegacyTomlFile"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+True by default.

+When this is set to true, the provider expects the legacy TOML format.
+Otherwise, it expects the new format.
+See more in [the section below](#order-precedence) Can also be sourced from the `SNOWFLAKE_USE_LEGACY_TOML_FILE` environment variable.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs#use_legacy_toml_file SnowflakeProvider#use_legacy_toml_file}

 ---